Robert Shaw: The Man in the Glass Booth

 His play The Man in the Glass Booth was a success in London in 1967.
 It transferred to Broadway the following year and was a hit, running for 264 performances.
 His adaptation for the stage of The Man in the Glass Booth gained him the most attention for his writing.
 The book and play present a complex and morally ambiguous tale of a man who, at various times in the story, is either a Jewish businessman pretending to be a Nazi war criminal, or a Nazi war criminal pretending to be a Jewish businessman.
 The play was quite controversial when performed in the UK and the US, some critics praising Shaw's "sly, deft and complex examination of the moral issues of nationality and identity", others sharply critical of Shaw's treatment of such a sensitive subject.
+The play, but not the movie, presents the question: "Given the chance, would Jews behave like Nazis?"

 Shaw was one of many stars in Battle of Britain (1969), with the role of Sailor Malan written specifically for him.
-He had the lead in The Royal Hunt of the Sun (1969) and Figures in a Landscape (1970); his fee for the latter was reportedly $500,000.
-In 1970, Shaw returned to Broadway playing the title role in Gantry, a musical adaptation of Elmer Gantry which ran for just one performance, despite co-starring Rita Moreno.
+He had the lead in The Royal Hunt of the Sun (1969) where he played Spanish conquistador Francisco Pizarro, alongside Christopher Plummer who played Incan Emperor Atahualpa, and Figures in a Landscape (1970); his fee for the latter was reportedly $500,000.
+In 1970, Shaw returned to Broadway playing the title role in Gantry, a musical adaptation of Elmer Gantry, which ran for just one performance, despite co-starring Rita Moreno.
 His play Cato Street, about the 1820 Cato Street Conspiracy, was produced for the first time in 1971 in London.
 He appeared in Old Times on Broadway in 1971.